 In order to streamline the permit process, the City Council has delegated several permitting decisions to the Planning and Community Development Department (PCD) Director.
-Examples are: environmental determinations; sensitive area permits; and minor conditional use permits or variances.
+Examples are: environmental determinations; critical area permits; and minor conditional use permits or variances.
 If anyone is unhappy with the decision that the PCD Director makes, s/ he may appeal the decision to the City Hearing Examiner.
 The Hearing Examiner hears appeals in a manner similar to the way a judge hears cases - listening to facts presented and making a decision based upon applicable city codes.
-The specific appeal periods, procedures and fees for making an appeal are found in the Port Townsend Municipal Code Chapter 20.01.
+The specific appeal periods, procedures and fees for making an appeal are found in the fee schedule.